 “Passive candidates are more likely to be motivated by a potential new role for the ‘right’ reasons – the job itself, the challenges it presents, the skills it requires – than they are about the financial compensation the role brings.
 However, compared with active candidates, they may be ‘more expensive’ in that they are usually not interested in jobs that pay the same as they currently earn.
 Despite this, with their skill sets and motivations, they may still prove to be excellent value for money, and a very smart investment.”

 Remove the cold calling contact from the conversation and foster a networking relationship with the passive candidate to better understand their point of view.
-Once you realize there’s always more passive candidates are looking for than just money, you’ll be able to take them down the path to becoming a new acquisition.
+Once you realize passive candidates are always looking for more than just money, you’ll be able to take them down the path to becoming a new acquisition.